Breanna Stewart: 2011 Pan American Games

 She competed for the United States at the 2011 Pan American Games.
 The USA Pan American team members were usually chosen from the college ranks, although many of the other countries use their national teams, which include professional players.
 Stewart was the only high school player chosen for the 2011 Pan American team, and only the second high school player in Pan American team history for the USA teams.
 The only other high school player on a Pan American team was Nancy Lieberman, who played on the 1975 team, almost 20 years before Stewart was born.

 The 2011 team finished seventh, the first time in history they did not earn a medal, but Stewart, almost three years younger than the next youngest player, was still a major contributor, scoring 15.4 points per game to lead the team in scoring.
 She also led the team in blocks and rebounds.

-USA Basketball athlete of the year

 Stewart was named the 2011 USA Basketball Female Athlete of the Year.
 USA Basketball cited her performance on the U19 team and the Pan American team.
 She was the second youngest on the U19 team, yet led the team in points, rebounds and blocks, helping to lead her team to a gold medal at the international competition, and earning a position on the all-tournament team.
 She occupies several spots in the U19 record books.
 She was named to the Pan American team, only the second high school player from the US to receive such a bid.
 Despite playing with college age players, she earned a starting position for all games, and again led the team in points, rebounds and blocks.
 The previous year's winner of the award was Diana Taurasi.